 Catahoula Leopard originally known as the Catahoula Cur and also known by various name such as “Catahoula Leopard Hound”, “Catahoula Hog Dog”, and “Catahoula Hound”.
-The Catahoula Leopard Dog is an American dog breed was named the official state dog of Louisiana in 1979.
-This high energy breed is a good family dog, who’s both protective, watchdog and affectionate.
+The Catahoula Leopard Dog is an American dog breed named the official state dog of Louisiana in 1979.
+This high-energy breed is a good family dog that’s both protective, watchdog and affectionate.

 Different names or Types

-The organizations that have recently recognized the Catahoula Leopard as an official designer breed dog are.
+The organizations that have recently recognized the Catahoula Leopards are as an official designer breed dog.

 Appearance & Characteristics

 The Catahoula Leopard Dog ranges in size from medium to very large.
 A Catahoula Leopard Dog should be completely free of any exaggerated feature that impedes its ability to work.
 This breed is extremely athletic in appearance, looking lean and intensely muscular without ever looking either rangy or stocky.